 At Gračanica, we also observe a great overlapping in the DMT patterns.
 The complexity is very low for all rhinocerotids studied (mostly below 1) suggesting soft food items.
 Anisotropy varies greatly but HAsfc81 is consistently low (< 0.5) for all species (Figure 4).
 This points towards soft browsing or folivory for all rhinocerotids at Gračanica.

 At Sansan, the DMTA signatures of the rhinocerotids are more diversified and less overlapping, similarly to Kumbi 4 (Figure 3).
 Lartetotherium sansaniense and H. tetradactylum have low values of anisotropy (< 2.5 x 10-3) and moderate (1-2; L. sansaniense) to high (> 2; H. tetradactylum) values of complexity, recalling browsers.
 The high values of HAsfc (Figure 4) for both species are compatible with a browsing diet.
-The other two species, B. brachypus and A. simorrense, are in the range of mixed-feeders (Figure 3), and have compatible moderate to high values of HAsfc
+The other two species, B. brachypus and A. simorrense, are in the range of mixed-feeders (Figure 3), and have compatible moderate to high values of HAsfc.
 At Devínska Nová Ves, our restricted sample suggest browsing habits for both species P. balkanicum and D. steinheimensis, with moderate values of both anisotropy (~ 2.5 x 10-3) and complexity (mostly between 1 and 1.5).
 FTfv is high on both facets (> 4 x 104) and HAsfc moderate (Figure 3; Figure 4).

 At Simorre, B. brachypus specimens display low values of anisotropy (< 2.5 x 10-3 except two specimens), and high values of complexity (> 2) and FTfv (> 4 x 104) on both facets.
 Values of HAsfc9 are high (> 0.3) on both facets, while that of HAsfc81 are moderate on the grinding facet (median = 0.45) and high on the shearing one (median = 0.7).
 These DMTA results suggest browsing preferences with the inclusion of hard objects, probably fruits.
 At Villefranche d’Astarac, B. brachypus and A. simorrense present well-distinguished DMT patterns (Figure 3).
 Brachypotherium brachypus has low anisotropy values (< 2.5 x 10-3) and high complexity ones (> 2.5) corresponding to a browsing signal, while the opposite is true for A. simorrense.
 The moderate values of HAsfc for A. simorrense suggest that folivory is more likely than mixed-feeding for these specimens and the corresponding individuals.
-Eventually the specimen of A. simorrense from Steinheim am Albuch has a moderate anisotropy (Grinding: 3.56 x 10-3; Shearing: 2.27 x 10-3), low (Shearing: 0.41) to moderate (: 1.6) complexity, a high FTfv on the grinding facet (8.35 x 104) but low on the shearing one (0.63 x 104), and low HAsfc on the shearing facet but moderate-high on the grinding one (Figure 4).
+Eventually the specimen of A. simorrense from Steinheim am Albuch has a moderate anisotropy (Grinding: 3.56 x 10-3; Shearing: 2.27 x 10-3), low (Shearing: 0.41) to moderate (Grinding: 1.6) complexity, a high FTfv on the grinding facet (8.35 x 104) but low on the shearing one (0.63 x 104), and low HAsfc on the shearing facet but moderate-high on the grinding one (Figure 4).
 This pattern is consistent with browsing or mixed-feeding habits.